oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

 *   A block that can be removed (like a bond, or a VLAN) will have a red X icon.
 *   A line can be removed by right clicking on it.
 *   Lines will be automatically removed when their connecting elements are deleted.
-*   There is a possibility to reconnect lines when they are automatically deleted (when a bond is removed, reconnect the line to one of the unbonded NICs.
+*   There is a possibility to reconnect lines when they are automatically deleted (when a bond is removed, reconnect the line to one of the unbonded NICs).

 #### What cannot be connected